EPASA Stanford Students

 Interested in youth, education, equity, and leadership?
 Want to work with middle school students in the local community?
 Join East Palo Alto Stanford Academy (EPASA) and become part of a longstanding legacy!
 Stanford students can be involved during the school year as EPASA fellows and tutor-mentors.

-Please note that due to COVID-19 and distance learning protocols, all tutoring and mentoring opportunities will take place via Zoom.
+Please note that due to COVID-19 and distance learning protocols, all tutoring and mentoring opportunities will take place via Zoom in early Fall.
+We hope to move to in-person later in the year.

 - Become actively involved in surrounding communities.